Photo Dynamic Therapy (PDT)

-LEMMO Integrated Cancer & Care Centre is proud to introduce new equipment in the treatment of cancer and other diseases involving innovative laser technology.
+LEMMO Integrated Cancer & Care Centre is proud to introduce an innovative laser technology for patients.

 The biochemical reaction involving the photo-sensitizer medicine, light, and oxygen along with the complex and dynamic effects of this process within the body is called Photo Dynamic Therapy (PDT).

-In medicine this principle has been commonly used in the treatment of cancer, infections, and conditions involving the skin.
+In medicine PDT is not new and has been commonly used in the treatment of cancer, infections, and conditions involving the skin.
 A part of the reason why skin conditions have been the focus for PDT is the ease of location in targeting the therapy along with the fact that certain light wavelengths does not penetrate deep enough through the protective barrier of the skin.

-As a consequence, LEMMO Integrated Cancer & Care Centre is incorporating a laser technology which is capable of targeting various depths within the body and blood with the use of specialized injectible needles to carry the light, when required, to deeper involved areas within the body.
-In addition, there are discussions occurring on how the use of various colour wavelengths when applied intravenously may also help to “energize” and support the blood as well (i.e. hemoglobin, white blood cells, etc.).
+As a consequence, LEMMO Integrated Cancer & Care Centre is exploring a laser technology device which is capable of targeting various depths within the body and blood to carry the light, when required, to deeper involved areas.
+In addition, there are discussions occurring, again preliminary, on how the use of various colour wavelengths when applied intravenously may also help to “energize” and support the blood as well (i.e. hemoglobin, white blood cells, etc.).

 There is a growing list of research suggesting the potential benefits of using PDT for many malignancies which includes bladder, breast, head & neck, and prostate cancers.
 Some new data also implies that such a therapy may also penetrate those areas protected by the bone as well (i.e. brain, lung).
-Moreover, some commonly used chemotherapy medicines also appear to be photo-sensitive.
-As consequence, studies have shown that PDT not only may help over-come chemotherapy-resistance but also synergize with chemotherapy and molecularly targeted therapies.
-Such treatment may also work along side hyperthermia and radiation.
+Moreover, some commonly used chemotherapy medicines also appear to be photo-sensitive as well.
+As consequence, again while quite preliminary, some research suggests that PDT not only may help over-come chemotherapy-resistance but also may work together with chemotherapy and molecularly targeted therapies.
+Such treatment may also work along side hyperthermia and radiation as well.

-The anticancer effects of PDT can thus target the cancer from an immune-system response against the tumour or malignant processes within the body.
+PDT can thus help target the cancer from an immune-system response against the tumour or malignant processes within the body.